let4be/crusty/main/README.md

 # Crusty - polite && scalable broad web crawler

 ## Introduction
-Broad web crawling is an activity of going through practically boundless web by starting from a set of locations(urls) and following outgoing links
+Broad web crawling is an activity of going through practically boundless web by starting from a set of locations(urls) and following outgoing links.
+Usually it doesn't matter where you start from as long as it has outgoing links to external domains.

-It presents a unique set of challenges one must overcome to get a stable and scalable system, `Crusty` is an attempt to tackle on some of those challenges to see what's out here while having fun with `Rust` ;)
+It presents unique set of challenges one must overcome to get a stable and scalable system, `Crusty` is an attempt to tackle on some of those challenges to see what's out here while having fun with `Rust` ;)

-This particular implementation could be used to quickly fetch a subset of all observable internet, discover most popular domains/links
+This particular implementation could be used to quickly fetch a subset of all observable internet and for example, discover most popular domains/links

 Built on top of [crusty-core](https://github.com/let4be/crusty-core) which handles all low-level aspects of web crawling